Engee documentation

 data = (1, "hello", true)

-A Vector contains elements of the same type (usually numbers), while a Tuple contains values of different types and cannot be changed once created.
+Vector contains elements of the same type (usually numbers), and Tuple contains values of different types and cannot be changed after creation.

 Functions

 Functions allow you to structure your code and use repetitive logic.
-Here is an example of a typical function:
+Here is an example of a regular function:

 function add(a, b)